 - Tire or Rim Explosion

-When a tire is made, the base part of the tire is built first and then through various chemical and heating processes, steel belts are imbedded in the tire, and finally the tread is applied.
+When a tire is made, the base part of the tire is built first and then through various chemical and heating processes, steel belts are embedded in the tire, and finally the tread is applied.
 Steel-belted radial tires are especially prone to tread separation.
 When the tread separates the driver may lose control of the vehicle, even when the tire does not lose pressure.
 Tread separation is usually due to some problem in the manufacturing process.
 The tire may be designed defectively or constructed carelessly.

 Although tread separation usually occurs with a tire several years old being driven at a fairly fast speed, there have also been cases of brand new tires separating while being driven at slower speeds, such as 15 or 20 mph.
 Of course, the faster you are driving when you experience a tire failure due to tread separation or blowout, the more likely the chances that you will be seriously hurt or even killed.
 Tread separation that occurs in newer tires and at slower speeds could be caused by common manufacturer mistakes such: